jasonrandrews/arm-software-developers/content/en/cloud/vectorscan/snort.md

 ### Check Snort3 is installed and running properly

-Snort3 should be installed in /usr/local/bin.
-Let us verify it is installed and running correctly by checking the version
+`Snort3` should be installed in `/usr/local/bin`.
+Verify it is installed and running correctly by checking the version:

 ```console
 /usr/local/bin/snort -V
 ```

-You should see output like the following:
+You should see output similar to the following:
 ```
    ,,_     -*> Snort++ <*-
   o"  )~   Version 3.1.18.0
    ''''    By Martin Roesch & The Snort Team